Bridging Earth and Space: A Survey on HAPS for Non-Terrestrial Networks: HAPS Use Cases

 \section{HAPS Use Cases}

 The unique characteristics of \ac{HAPS} enable a wide range of applications across telecommunications and beyond.
 In telecommunications, they primarily aim to extend coverage (Section~\ref{sub:use-case-connectivity}) and enhance network efficiency (Section~\ref{sub:use-case-network}).
 Their rapid deployment and adaptability make them essential for bridging connectivity gaps in remote, underserved, or disaster-affected regions.
 Serving as mobile urban \acp{BS} or backhaul providers, \ac{HAPS} improve capacity, reliability, and energy efficiency.
 Beyond communications, they support advanced applications (Section~\ref{sub:use-case-iot}), including real-time \ac{IoT} sensing, immersive \ac{AR}/\ac{VR}, precision control via \ac{URLLC} (Section~\ref{sub:use-case-control}), and energy optimization (Section~\ref{sub:use-case-energy}).
 By bringing processing closer to \acp{UE}, \ac{HAPS} reduce latency and enable innovations across sectors such as agriculture, logistics, and disaster management.
 This section explores their roles in connectivity enhancement and advanced use cases shaping next-generation networks.
+Finally, in the Section~\ref{sub:haps-market} we provide a brief market overview of \ac{HAPS}-powered communication services.